saleor/saleor-checkout/README.md

 pnpm run build:checkout
 ```

-In this example we'll only build `apps/checkout`
+In this example, we'll only build `apps/checkout`

 ### Develop